 Gastrointestinal perforation (GP) occurs when a hole forms all the way through the stomach, large bowel, or small intestine.
-It might be caused by a number of different diseases, including appendicitis, diverticulitis, or by trauma from a knife wound.
-A perforation may also occur in the gallbladder.
-The contents of these organs are then able to spill over into the abdominal cavity.
+It can be due to a number of different diseases, including appendicitis and diverticulitis

-A hole in your gastrointestinal system can lead to peritonitis.
+A hole in your gastrointestinal system or gallbladder can lead to peritonitis.
 Peritonitis is inflammation of the membrane that lines the abdominal cavity.
-It can occur if bacteria, bile or stomach acid enters the abdominal cavity.

 GP is a medical emergency that requires immediate medical care.
-The condition is life threatening.
-Chances of recovery improve with an early diagnosis and treatment.
+The condition is life-threatening.
+Chances of recovery improve with early diagnosis and treatment.

-The condition is also called intestinal perforation, or perforation of the intestines.
+This condition is also known as intestinal perforation or perforation of the intestines.

-- inflammatory bowel diseases such as Crohn’s disease or ulcerative colitis (less common)
+- inflammatory bowel diseases such as Crohn’s disease or ulcerative colitis, which is less common

-- inflamed Meckel’s diverticulum (a congenital abnormality of the small intestine that causes a bulge in the small intestine)
+- inflamed Meckel’s diverticulum, which is a congenital abnormality of the small intestine that’s similar to the appendix

 - abdominal surgery

 - stomach ulcers due to taking aspirin, nonsteroidal anti-inflammatory drugs, and steroids (more common in older adults)

 - ingestion of foreign objects or caustic substances